HarithaTK/Hive-Querying/README.md

 In this i would be performing analysis on Kaggle Cricket matches ODI dataset using Hive in cloudera.I have creted a youtube video as well of me performing the below analysis :

-check the video here:  https://www.youtube.com/watch?v=HYB6cwfjazE
+check out the video here:  https://www.youtube.com/watch?v=HYB6cwfjazE

 1. Total number of ODI played during the time frame
 2. Total number of Teams